Amazon CloudWatch FAQs

-The minimum resolution supported by CloudWatch is 1-second data points, which is a high-resolution metric, or you can store metrics at 1-minute granularity.
-Sometimes metrics are received by Cloudwatch at varying intervals, such as 3-minute or 5-minute intervals.
-If you do not specify that a metric is high resolution, by setting the StorageResolution field in the PutMetricData API request, then by default CloudWatch will aggregate and store the metrics at 1-minute resolution.
+The minimum resolution supported by CloudWatch is one-second data points, which is a high-resolution metric, or you can store metrics at one-minute granularity.
+Sometimes metrics are received by Cloudwatch at varying intervals, such as three-minute or five-minute intervals.
+If you do not specify that a metric is high resolution, by setting the StorageResolution field in the PutMetricData API request, then by default CloudWatch will aggregate and store the metrics at one-minute resolution.

 Depending on the age of data requested, metrics will be available at the resolutions defined in the retention schedules above.
-For example, if you request for 1-minute data for a day from 10 days ago, you will receive the 1440 data points.
-However, if you request for 1-minute data from 5 months back, the UI will automatically change the granularity to 1-hour and the GetMetricStatistics API will not return any output.
+For example, if you request for one-minute data for a day from 10 days ago, you will receive the 1440 data points.
+However, if you request for one-minute data from five months back, the UI will automatically change the granularity to one-hour and the GetMetricStatistics API will not return any output.

 CloudWatch does not support metric deletion.
 Metrics expire based on the retention schedules described above.

 No. You can always retrieve metrics data for any Amazon EC2 instance based on the retention schedules described above.
-However, the CloudWatch console limits the search of metrics to 2 weeks after a metric is last ingested to ensure that the most up to date instances are shown in your namespace.
+However, the CloudWatch console limits the search of metrics to two weeks after a metric is last ingested to ensure that the most up-to-date instances are shown in your namespace.

 Yes.
 Amazon CloudWatch stores metrics for terminated Amazon EC2 instances or deleted Elastic Load Balancers for 15 months.

-Q: Why does the graphing of the same time window look different when I view the metrics in 5 minute and 1 minute periods?
+Why does the graphing of the same time window look different when I view the metrics in five-minute and one-minute periods?

 You can use Amazon CloudWatch to monitor data produced by your own applications, scripts, and services.
 A custom metric is any metric you provide to Amazon CloudWatch.
 For example, you can use custom metrics as a way to monitor the time to load a web page, request error rates, number of processes or threads on your instance, or amount of work performed by your application.
 You can get started with custom metrics by using the PutMetricData API, our sample monitoring scripts for Windows and Linux, CloudWatch collectd plugin, as well as a number of applications and tools offered by AWS partners.